 2012 Forli Rosso IGT, Borgo dei Guidi, Nespoli, Italy

 Thankfully once we leveled off, and the various announcements in English and German were finished, we were able to request a bassinet, so we could put my daughter back to sleep.
-She takes after her father with regard to falling asleep, so we were lucky this didn’t take long.
+She usually takes after her father with regard to falling asleep, so we were lucky this didn’t take long.

 Sleeping baby in bassinet on the bulkhead